The Frobenius and factor universality problems of the Kleene star of a finite set of words: Introduction

-There is a trivial exponential upper bound in the sum of the lengths of words in $L$.
-A sophisticated experimental research \cite{SandrineMalapertProvillard2017} suggested that the tight upper bound is unlikely quadratic and may be exponential.
-On the other hand, a polynomial upper bound $\O(||L||_\mathrm{sum}^5)$, where $||L||_\mathrm{sum}$ is the sum of the lengths of all words in $L$, was derived for the subclass of sets $L$ called \emph{codes}, which guarantees a unique (unambiguous) factorization of any word to words from $L$ \cite{KieferMascle2019}.
-Note that $||L||_\mathrm{sum}$ can be exponentially larger than $||L||_\mathrm{max}$, and so the general question about polynomial bound in $||L||_\mathrm{max}$ for this subclass remains open.
+A polynomial upper bound $\O(\norm{L}_1^5)$ was recently derived for the class of sets $L$ called \emph{codes}, which guarantees a unique (unambiguous) factorization of any word to words from $L$ \cite{KieferMascle2019}.
+Since $\norm{L}_1$ can be exponentially larger than $\norm{L}_\infty$, so the general question about a polynomial upper bound in $\norm{L}_\infty$ for this subclass still remains open.

 The computational complexity of Problem~\ref{pbm:factor_universality} was also an open question.
-In a more general setting, where instead of checking the factor universality of $L^*$ we check it for an arbitrary language specified by an NFA, the problem was shown to be PSPACE-complete.
+In a more general setting, where instead of checking the factor universality of $L^*$ we check it for an arbitrary regular language specified by an NFA, the problem was shown to be PSPACE-complete \cite{RampersadShallitXu2012}.
 In contrast, it is solvable in linear time when the language is specified by a DFA \cite{RampersadShallitXu2012}.
+Also, some upper bound on the length of the shortest incompletable words was recently derived for the case where the language is specified by an unambiguous NFA \cite{BoccutoCarpi2019}.

-Both computational complexity question and finding the tight upper bound on the length also appear as one of the Berstel and Perrin's research problems \cite[Resarch problems]{BerstelPerrin2009} and on the Shallit's list \cite{ShallitBC4}.
-The problem itself has been connected with a number of different problems, e.g., testing if all bi-infinite words can be generated by the given list of words \cite{RampersadShallitXu2012}, the famous \v{C}ern{\'y} conjecture \cite{CarpiDAlessandro2017}, and the matrix mortality problem \cite{KieferMascle2019} in a restricted setting.
+Both the computational complexity question and finding the tight upper bound on the length also appear as one of Berstel, Perrin, and Reutenauer's research problems \cite[Resarch problems]{BerstelPerrinReutenauer2010} and on Shallit's list \cite{ShallitBC4}.
+The problem itself has been connected with a number of different problems, e.g., testing if all bi-infinite words can be generated by a given list of finite words \cite{RampersadShallitXu2012}, synchronizing automata and the famous \v{C}ern{\'y} conjecture \cite{CarpiDAlessandro2017}, and the matrix mortality problem \cite{KieferMascle2019}.
+In consequence for the mentioned problems, our solution reveals that the testing problem is PSPACE-complete, that any general weak version of Restivo's conjecture cannot be used to derive good upper bounds for synchronization of automata, and that the matrix mortality problem remains hard when the matrices are restricted to a specific form related to a list of words.